gsaltintas/CIL-CollaborativeFiltering/README.md

 We provide a single entry point for coherence and ease of use `src/train.py`.
 This script accepts command line arguments (please see `src/utils/config.py` for the complete list of parameters or examine corresponding sections for relevant arguments).

 - **Euler**:
-    - Modify `train.sh` accordingly and run `bsub < scripts/train.sh` on Euler to submit an LSF job.
+    - We provide LSF job scripts under `scripts` folder.
+You may run `bsub < scripts/euler_train_glocalk.sh` on Euler to submit an LSF job.
 - **Local Machine**:
     - Sample training commands for each implemented algorithm can be found in their corresponding section.